ronnieholm/Backend-web-programming-course-spring-2015/CalendarWareRecurrenceExpander/README.md

 Inc., a Roskilde-based startup specializing in next generation calendar solutions.
-Among the company's innovative, future products are plugins for Umbraco, Drupal, and SharePoint, adding calendars with advanced appointment recurrence features, akin to Google Calendar.
+Among the company's innovative, future products are plugins for Umbraco, Drupal, and SharePoint, adding calendars with advanced appointment recurrence features akin to Google Calendar.

 In the near future, the plan is to expand and integrate the